The Story Behind the Housing Meme that Swept the Internet

 The Providence Gamelin House opened its doors in Seattle in 2005.
 It was built to offer safe, affordable housing for low-income seniors in Seattle’s Rainier Vista neighborhood.
 To occupy any of the facility’s 77 units, residents must be ages 62 and older and earn below 50 percent of the area median income for King County in Washington.
 Most of them earn far below it: The average annual income for Gamelin House residents is $11,000.

 For more than a decade this permanent supportive housing facility has served low-income residents of south Seattle.
 It’s their home.
 But the Providence Gamelin House only came into its own at the end of 2017, when an architectural rendering of the project was compelled into service as a meme.
 Specifically, as a housing meme, which is its own bucket for signifiers of our slide into late capitalism.
-Take it away, innanets:

 The meme surfaced wherever memes surface and spread however memes spread—idk.
 Eventually it found its way to the desk of Timothy Zaricznyj, director of housing for Providence Supportive Housing, the person who now oversees this alleged gentrification nightmare.
 (In fact, he manages 16 affordable-housing developments in Washington, Oregon, and California.)
 Zaricznyj was not exactly tickled.
 “They chose the wrong project, if they want to slam developers,” he says.